“Eat the frog” to boost your productivity

-In contrast, if you don’t prioritize your tasks, and do your work in random order, you may spend too much time on trivial tasks, and have no time left for your most important tasks.
+In contrast, if you don’t prioritize your tasks, and do your work in random order, you may spend too much time on trivial tasks, and have no time left for your most important assignments.

 Some don’t like creating project estimates, some don’t like writing reports, and some don’t like making phone calls or answering emails.

-In any case, if you do these “dreadful” tasks first thing in the morning, you’ll actually feel like you have more time for tasks you actually enjoy.
+In any case, if you do these “dreadful” tasks first thing in the morning, you’ll feel like you have more time for tasks you actually enjoy.

 Disadvantages of “Eating that frog”